Kotzmik/AWS-Jekyll/README.md

 ## Setting up:
 First, make sure you have an AWS Account :)
 After that, you need AWS [CLI](https://aws.amazon.com/cli/), [SAM](https://aws.amazon.com/serverless/sam/) and [Ruby](https://www.ruby-lang.org) (version 2.5) installed.
+If you are using AWS CLI for the first time, you have to link it to your AWS account (more about that [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).
 Make sure you have all the components installed:
 ```bash
 $ aws --version